 Before you start to take it

-Tell your doctor or pharmacist if you are allergic to any other medicines, foods, dyes or preservatives.
+Tell your doctor or pharmacist if you are allergic to any other medicines, foods,

 Tell your doctor or pharmacist if you are pregnant or plan to become pregnant.